Code-Institute-Submissions/htmltablebuilder/README.md

 - October 15th 2022 sheet errors problem
     - Fix 62b6fee4d708f5946810424a4479d533b0a040e3 create function to validate sheets.

+- October 28th 2022 login error on heroku
+    - Fix 37a3cb2f048fbd6cb6159aa83a503e6d317b3311 remove user csv file from gitignore.

 ### Unfixed Bugs

 - If the html_table_builder sheet does not exist or is not found the application will crash with a json response back from Google sheets.
 There is no error trap in place for this.

+- The users.csv contains the login information.
+For a demo this is fine for it to be exposed.
+But in a real world situation this data would be called from a secured location like a database.

 ----